Matherunner/hldoc/source/movement.rst

 Sharking
 ~~~~~~~~

-Pressing the jump key in water has interested physics behaviour in Half-Life,
-though not one we can exploit to great effect for speedrunning.
-When the
-waterlevel is 2, and the jump key is held, then ``PM_Jump`` sets the vertical
+When the waterlevel is 2, and the jump key is held, then ``PM_Jump`` sets the vertical
-velocity to 100 ups, and leaving the horizontal components intact.
+velocity to :math:`v_z = 100`, and leaving the horizontal components intact.
 This means
 that :math:`F` and :math:`S` will not be scaled down unlike the case where
 :math:`U \ne 0`.
 A good thing about pressing the jump key instead of ``+moveup``
 to swim up is that the jump key *sets* the vertical velocity upwards